 NOTE: While there is not one food or diet that can prevent you from getting breast cancer, eating more of these foods can help to reduce your risk.

-Mayo Clinic, "Blueberries, blackberries, raspberries, strawberries and cranberries are among the top fruit sources of antioxidants" so make sure you eat at least one serving these berries per day!
+BerriesAntioxidants have been shown to protect your bodies cell from free radicals such as pollution, radiation, and cigarette smoke.
+According to the Mayo Clinic, "Blueberries, blackberries, raspberries, strawberries and cranberries are among the top fruit sources of antioxidants" so make sure you eat at least one serving these berries per day!
 Add berries to yogurt, smoothies, or eat as a small snack or dessert with dark chocolate.
 If you'd like to learn more about strawberries, make sure you visit the Florida Strawberry Growers Association website!

-Mayo Clinic recommends you choose red, orange (as in these sweet potatoes), deep yellow and dark green leafy vegetables every day.
+Sweet PotatoDid you know that sweet potatoes contain 368% of the recommended daily value of Vitamin A?!
+WOW!
+This is because sweet potatoes have a large amount of beta-carotene, which converts to Vitamin A in the body.
+Beta-Carotene may help to reduce your risk of cancer, which is why the Mayo Clinic recommends you choose red, orange (as in these sweet potatoes), deep yellow and dark green leafy vegetables every day.
 Not as healthy for you, even though delicious, is sweet potato fries.
 Try roasting or steaming instead.

-Physicians Committee for Responsible Medicine, women who consume soy are less likely to develop breast cancer.
+SoyAccording to the Physicians Committee for Responsible Medicine, women who consume soy are less likely to develop breast cancer.
 So try adding more tofu, soy milk, soybeans, and tempeh to your meals as a low fat, high protein meat replacement.